beatcracker/toptout/data/README.md

 ## Basic example

-Describes product which has one telemetry channel which is controlled by the environment variable.
+Describes a product that has one telemetry channel which is controlled by the environment variable.

 ```jsonc
 {